Hsali1/Hsali1/README.md

 Hello there,

-I am an undergraduate from UC Davis currently with a bachelors in Computer Science.
+I am an undergraduate from UC Davis with a bachelors in Computer Science.

 🌱 My coursework includes:
 <ul>